toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 27. Given a `Get<propertyname>` and a `Set<propertyname>` methods, should refactoring into a property be used.

 Yes, almost always unless you have a specific reason not to but it would be highly unusual (and having a static property would not justify the methods).
 You should certainly not have both.

+### 28. Which is preferable, `string`, the key word, or `String` the .NET Type?

+Generally use `string` but whichever you choose, be consistent throughout.
+Don't use both.